IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 In addition to the _method_ you are exploring, create the media used to deliver the information about this world.

-Research.
+*Research.
 Ideate.
-Prototype.
-Show evidence of each of these three on your site for next week...........
+Prototype.* Show evidence of each of these three on your site for next week.

 2. Develop and Refine your message back.
 Is it included directly in your final?
 It must be a specific message that comes from your future to our present.

-3. Iterate your Technical Manual/Guide
+3. Iterate your Technical Manual/Guide.
+Add to and develop your Manual/Guide.

 4. Resolve your story.